tri-cods/install/sections/open_refine.md

 If using windows:
 * click on **Windows Kit** link under OpenRefine 3.1 then download
-* unzip and double-click on openrefine.exe.
+* unzip and extract files then double-click on openrefine.exe.
 (If you’re having issues with the above, try double-clicking on refine.bat instead.)
 * OpenRefine will open on your web browswer

 If using mac: